Poseido 2013.1(3).165-75 barone

 placed immediately after tooth extraction [13].

-A crucial aspect in the anterior maxilla is the esthetics, but no or little information are found regarding the soft tissues and the esthetic outcome of the immediate implants.
-Also,
+A crucial aspect in the anterior maxilla is the esthetics, but no or little information are

 the achievement of a satisfactory esthetics is influenced by the buccal bone remodeling and